Yoga Narendra Malla: Skirmishes with Kantipur and Bhadgaon

 During the reign of Yoganarendra Malla, numerous skirmishes occurred with the neighboring kingdoms of Kantipur and Bhadgaon.
 Around 1688, due to the influence of a minister named Lakshminarayan, Patan sided with Kantipur and strengthened the blockade imposed on Bhadgaon.
 In 1689, Patan switched sides and attacked Kantipur jointly with Bhadgaon and the next year it waged a battle against both Kantipur and Bhadgaon on its own.
 Lakshminarayan was assassinated in 1690 and the disputes halted for a while.
 Minor battles also happened between the three kingdoms in 1696 and 1697.

 Succession

 Yoganarendra had no legitimate heirs when he died and thus a period of political instability began in Patan which lasted for ten years.
 The feudal lords of Patan first installed Lokaprakash Malla, grandson of Yoganarendra through his daughter, as the King.
 Lokaprakash died of smallpox only after eleven months of reign and was succeeded by Indra Malla, the son of Yoganarendra's sister Manimati.

 Personal life

 Like his ancestors, Yoganarendra also was a religious monarch.
 He reformed many religious activities and also set up an image of Bhima killing Dushasana.
 He was poisoned to death by an agent of Bhadgaon while he was directing an attack against it in 1705.
 At least 21 of Yoganarendra's queens and concubines committed Sati.

+Literary works

+Yoga Narendra Malla is known to compose two dramas in the Newar language.
+These are: